codedby-shreya/AWS-week-2-assignment-/README.md

 👤 **Name:** Shreya jha

-📖 Overview

-Is assignment ka main goal AWS ke core services ko practically use karna tha, jaise:

-Amazon EC2 (server launch karna)
-Web server setup karna
-Amazon S3 (storage & hosting)
-Static website deploy karna

-Yeh sab tasks real-world cloud deployment ko samajhne ke liye important hain.

-🎯 Objectives

-Is assignment me humne yeh tasks perform kiye:
+**📖 Overview**

+The objective of this assignment is to understand and implement core AWS cloud services, including compute and storage.
+The tasks involve working with Amazon EC2 for server deployment and Amazon S3 for storage and static website hosting.

+These activities help in gaining practical knowledge of real-world cloud deployment.

+**🎯 Objectives**

+The following tasks were performed in this assignment:

-EC2 instance launch karna
+Launch and connect to an EC2 Ubuntu instance
-Web server install & configure karna
+Install and configure a web server
-S3 bucket create karna
+Create an S3 bucket and upload files
-Static website host karna
-Public access ke liye bucket policy set karna
+Host a static website using S3
+Configure bucket policy for public access

-🧠 Concepts Covered
+**🧠 Concepts Covered**

-Cloud Computing basics
+Cloud Computing Basics
 Amazon EC2 (Elastic Compute Cloud)
-SSH connection
+SSH Connectivity
-Web server (Apache/Nginx)
+Web Server Configuration (Apache/Nginx)
-Amazon S3
+Amazon S3 Storage
 Static Website Hosting
-Bucket Policies & Permissions
+Bucket Policies and Permissions

-⚙️ Step-by-Step Implementation
+**⚙️ Implementation Steps**

 🚀 1.
 Launch EC2 Instance
-AWS Console open kiya
+Opened AWS Management Console
-EC2 service select ki
+Selected EC2 service
-Ubuntu server launch kiya
-Key pair create/download kiya
+Launched an Ubuntu instance
+Configured instance settings

-👉 Purpose:
+Purpose:
-EC2 ek virtual server hai jahan hum apni website run karte hain.
+EC2 provides virtual servers to run applications and websites.

 🔐 2.
-Connect to EC2 (SSH)
+Connect to EC2
-SSH ka use karke EC2 instance se connect kiya
+Connected to the instance using SSH
-Private key aur public IP ka use hua
+Used key pair and public IP

-👉 Purpose:
+Purpose:
-Remote server ko securely access karne ke liye SSH use hota hai.
+SSH allows secure remote access to the server.

 🌐 3.
 Install Web Server
-Apache ya Nginx install kiya
-Server start kiya
-Browser me public IP open karke test kiya
+Installed Apache/Nginx
+Started the server
+Verified using browser

-👉 Purpose:
+Purpose:
-Web server website ko internet par serve karta hai.
+A web server is used to host and serve web pages.

 📁 4.
 Create S3 Bucket
-S3 service open ki
+Opened S3 service
-New bucket create ki
-Unique name diya
+Created a new bucket
+Provided a unique bucket name

-👉 Purpose:
+Purpose:
-S3 ek storage service hai jahan static files store hoti hain.
+S3 is used for storing and managing data in the cloud.

 🌍 5.
 Upload Website Files
-HTML/CSS files upload ki
-Index file set ki
+Uploaded HTML and CSS files
+Set index file

-👉 Purpose:
+Purpose:
-Website ka content S3 me store hota hai.
+Website files are stored in S3 for hosting.

 🌐 6.
 Enable Static Website Hosting
-Bucket properties me jaakar
-Static website hosting enable ki
+Enabled static website hosting
-Index document set kiya
+Defined index document

-👉 Purpose:
+Purpose:
-S3 ko ek web hosting server me convert karta hai.
+Allows S3 to host static websites.

 🔓 7.
 Configure Bucket Policy
-Public access ke liye permissions di
+Allowed public access permissions
-Files ko public readable banaya
+Made files publicly accessible

-👉 Purpose:
+Purpose:
-Users ko website access dene ke liye permissions zaroori hoti hain.
+Required for users to access the hosted website.

-🌟 Mini Project
+**🌟 Mini Project**

 Deploy a Static Portfolio Website on AWS

-Simple portfolio website banayi (HTML/CSS)
-S3 bucket pe host ki
+Created a simple HTML/CSS portfolio
+Hosted it on S3
-(Optional) CloudFront CDN use kiya
+(Optional) Used CloudFront for content delivery

-📊 Learning Outcomes
+**📊 Learning Outcomes**

-Is assignment ke baad mujhe yeh samajh aaya:

-EC2 instance kaise launch aur manage karte hain
-Server pe web hosting kaise hoti hai
-S3 se static website kaise host karte hain
-Cloud deployment ka real workflow kya hota hai
+Learned how to launch and manage EC2 instances Understood web server setup and deployment
+Gained knowledge of S3 storage and hosting
+Experienced real-world cloud workflow

-🛠️ Tools & Services Used
+**🛠️ Tools & Services Used**

 AWS EC2
 AWS S3
 Ubuntu
 Apache / Nginx
 HTML / CSS
-✅ Conclusion

-Yeh assignment cloud computing ka practical introduction tha.
-Isse mujhe real-world deployment ka experience mila aur AWS services ka workflow clear hua.
+📂 Project Structure
+EC2-Screenshots/
+S3-Screenshots/
+README.md

+**👤 Author**
+Shreya